Betelberg valley station - Seefluh - Staldengässli - valley station Betelberg (marked)

 Allows the integration of outdooractive functionallity.
 By allowing this option, you accept the privacy agreement with outdooractive.

-The tour starts at the Betelberg valley station.
-The trail leads through the forest right at the start and climbs steadily until it reaches the highest point on the Seefluh.
+The start of the route is the Betelberg valley station.
+The trail initially leads through the forest and steadily ascends until the highest point at the Seefluh is reached.
 From here, the view over the snow-covered end of the valley is breathtaking!
-With the Wildstrubel always in view, the trail continues through Pöschenried (snowshoes must be taken off here) through Staldegässli down to the valley floor.
-Here the snowshoe trail leads via Lenkerseeli back to the Betelberg valley station.
+Always with the Wildstrubel in sight, the route continues through the Pöschenried (snowshoes must be taken off here) and descends via the Staldengässli to the valley floor.
+Here, the snowshoe trail leads via the Lenkerseeli back to the Betelberg valley station.

 Approach